Best laid plans

 She nodded, then whispered, ‘Safe to speak?’

 ‘Yes.’
 He put the chocolates on the side table.
-‘I’ve had the medical report on you, two days.
+‘I’ve had the medical report on you, you’ll be two more days.
 There’ll be recovery at home but where ‘home’ will be we’ll decide.
 How’s the body feel and how’s the mood?’

 ‘So-so for both.’